 Easy choices, hard life, hard choices, easy life.
 Whether in personal matters or business, this rule of thumb holds true.

 For example, to have those difficult conversations, taking actions that secures our future, investing in our intellectual growth and health.
-Small steps in these areas can compound over time, though compounding effect only works when actions are taken.
+Small steps in these areas can compound over time.
+However, taking action is the only way the compounding effect works.

-In the business realm, Paul Graham summed it up nicely: “Suppose you are a little, nimble guy being chased by a big, fat, bully.
+In the business realm, Paul Graham summed it up nicely.
+He said, “Suppose you are a little, nimble guy being chased by a big, fat, bully.”
 You open a door and find yourself in a staircase.
 Do you go up or down?
 I say up.
 The bully can probably run downstairs as fast as you can.
 Going upstairs his bulk will be more of a disadvantage.
 Running upstairs is hard for you but even harder for him.”

 Often this can be achieved by separating decision making from implementation as we naturally lean towards what’s easier to execute.

-Maximizing impact and minimizing regret is another way of thinking to make good decisions.
+Another way to make good decisions is to maximize impact and minimize regret.
 Ask any elderly about their regrets, and you’ll likely hear about the things they didn’t do.
-When we make decisions, we’re essentially choosing our future regrets due to opportunity costs.
+When we make decisions, we’re choosing our future regrets.
+This is due to opportunity costs.

 Time, though a social construct, is a limited resource that will eventually run out.
 Choose your regrets wisely.

 “What is the worst that could happen?”.
 Often, decision fatigue makes it difficult to choose.
-In such cases, treat life as an experiment, but ensure that your decisions are reversible, as Jeff Bezos would call them “type 2 decisions.”
+In such cases, treat life as an experiment.
+Ensure that your decisions are reversible.
+Jeff Bezos would call them “type 2 decisions.”
 This approach also requires minimizing the risks of ruin, as coined by Nassim Taleb.
 Embrace the idea of reversible decisions and keep the potential for disaster at bay.

-- Good decision-making is less about the decision itself and more about setting up for a rich pool of options.
+Good decision-making is less about the decision itself.
+It’s more about setting up for a rich pool of options.